Ahad2010/Ahad2010/README.md

 <div align="center">

-**Open to freelance projects, long-term collaborations, and full-time remote opportunities.**
+**Open to freelance projects, long-term collaborations, and full-time remote Jobs and Opportunity**

 Whether you need a **Full stack web app**, a **SaaS platform**, an **AI-integrated tool**, a **Shopify store**, or a **WordPress site** — I'd love to help bring your idea to life.